Start a Node

 account.
 For this simple application, you can create one index.html

-HTML file that uses JavaScript and the to interact with the blockchain.
+HTML file that uses JavaScript and the Polkadot-JS API to interact with the blockchain.

-Copy and paste the for the Quick start: Get Balance application into a new file in your code editor and save the file on your local computer.
+Copy and paste the sample code for the Quick start: Get Balance application into a new file in your code editor and save the file on your local computer.